garrett-sutton/garrett-sutton.github.io/_drafts/year-in-review.md

 <p align="center"><img src="/assets/images/gwenLeavingHospitalOct2023.jpg" alt="Heading home!" height="auto" width="50%"></p>

-* Gwen was baptized on October 21, 2023 at Saint
-Maria Goretti Catholic Church.
+* Gwen was baptized on October 21, 2023, at Saint Maria Goretti Catholic Church.
 All of her grandparents and Maddie & Connor (Godparents) were able to make it.

 ## November
 * My mom came for an extended stay around Thanksgiving.
-She got here on Tuesday November 14.
+She got here on Tuesday, November 14.
 My Dad and Neil arrived the day before Thanksgiving.
 Neil met Gwen during this time.
 They headed back to PA on Saturday.
-* I ran my one and only race of the year too -- the Berbee Derby 10k.
+* I ran my only race of the year too -- the
+Berbee Derby 10k.
 It was nice to be able to warm up and cool down from home.
-For my fitness level, it went pretty good.
+For my fitness level, it went pretty well.
 I ran ~39:00.

 ## December
-* We flew to NY for Christmas, then to Georgia for Dan's wedding and back to MKE.
+* We flew to NY for Christmas, then to Georgia for Dan's wedding, and back to MKE.
 See [my post about it here]({% link _posts/2024-1-23-christmas-2023.md %})

 A family Christmas picture after Christmas Eve mass:
 <p align="center"><img src="/assets/images/mcgrathsChristmas2023.JPG" alt="McGrath Family Christmas picture" width="50%"></p>